tanyastead/fungal-repository/README.md

 ## Populating the SQLite Database

+--> files must either be .txt or .csv

 ## Connecting the SQLite Database
 Change the full path of `repository.sqlite` defined in `./app/global.R` to the full path on your local machine